-On the doorstep of the vast Atlantic, in the far northwest of Spain, the Galicia region is a mythical land full of ancient cities and villages, lush forests, and sandy beaches; it has been a pilgrimage destination since medieval times and is the embodiment of a unique Spanish term for yearning: morriña.
+On the doorstep of the vast Atlantic, in the far northwest of Spain, the Galicia region is a mythical land of ancient cities and villages, lush forests, and sandy beaches.
+It has been a pilgrimage destination since medieval times and is the embodiment of morriña (a unique Spanish term for yearning).
 Here's our quick guide to family adventuring in this beautiful region.

-Whether you are looking for an adventure holiday or a few days of relaxation, the region of Galicia is a fascinating destination with many treasures waiting to be discovered at every bend of the road: ancient cities, scattered old manor houses (pazos) transformed into mesmerizing places to stay, traditional stone granaries on stone stilts (hórreos), castros (fortified Celtic settlements), and even folk music festivals.
-Galicia is both open to the influences and novelties intrinsic to being a coastal region and simultaneously enxebre: genuinely rooted to its identity.
-Even the melodic accent of the spoken language charms.
-Let's get started.
+Whether you are looking for an adventure holiday or a few days of relaxation, the region of Galicia is a fascinating destination with many treasures to be discovered, like ancient cities, scattered pazos (old manor houses), hórreos (traditional stone granaries on stone stilts), castros (fortified Celtic settlements), and even folk music festivals.
+Galicia is both open to the influences and novelties intrinsic to being a coastal region and simultaneously enxebre (genuinely rooted to its identity).

 See and Do

-This port city, also known as the Glass City due to its galleries in the Marina promenade, is home to the oldest operating lighthouse in the world and is the birthplace and headquarters of the large retail group Inditex, whose flagship store is Zara.
-Spread over 13km of seafront promenade are many lovely monuments and museums, as well as numerous parks and child friendly areas all of which combine to make A Coruña a perfect place for a holiday with kids.
+This port city, also known as the Glass City due to its galleries in the Marina promenade, is home to the oldest operating lighthouse in the world.
+Spread over 13km of seafront promenade are countless monuments, museums, parks and child friendly areas to make A Coruña a perfect place for a holiday with kids.

-If you have the chance, don’t miss the popular bonfires on the beach of Riazor on the “noche de San Juan” (Midsummer night), marking the beginning of the summer holidays, and the Fiestas de María Pita, which has family friendly festivities that take place throughout the month of August.
+The popular bonfires on the beach of Riazor on the “noche de San Juan” (Midsummer night), mark the beginning of the summer holidays, and the Fiestas de María Pita, has family friendly festivities that take place throughout the month of August.

-This old city is the capital city of the Galicia region, and its origins date to its shrine to Saint James the Great (now the Cathedral of Santiago de Compostela).
+This historical city is the capital of the Galicia region.
+Its origins date back to its shrine to Saint James the Great (now the Cathedral of Santiago de Compostela).
 It has been the final destination of the ancient pilrgrimage route, the Way of Saint James, since the 9th century.

 - Cathedral de Santiago de Compostela: Built over the alleged burial site of Saint James, this Romanesque/Gothic/Baroque church has a fascinating history and is open every day.
 Don't miss the guided tour of the roof.
 25th July is the feast of St. James, with a big display of fireworks and performances.

-- Old Town: A Unesco World Heritage Site, Santiago de Compostela may welcome you with the sound of bagpipes resonating from the arcaded cobbled streets or perhaps by the serenading of the tunos – university students dressed in 13th century garb playing traditional instruments in the main square of Plaza del Obradoiro.
+- Old Town: A Unesco World Heritage Site, Santiago de Compostela may welcome you with the sound of bagpipes resonating from the cobbled streets or perhaps by the serenading of the tunos (university students dressed in 13th century garb) playing traditional instruments in the main square of Plaza del Obradoiro.
 Old Town bustles with the thousands of pilgrims who still arrive every year, and it is filled with restaurants and bars, and souvenir and jewellery shops.
 Look for their traditional silver and black amber pieces.

-Bordering the ocean as it does, it is no surprise that Galicia has excellent seafood.
-Pulpo á feira is the most iconic dish of Galicia: octopus served over thinly sliced potatoes seasoned with paprika.
-Some good places to try this simple but delicious dish in A Coruña are Pulpeira A Nova Lanchiña and Pulpeira de Melide.
+Galicia offers scrumptious seafood cuisine.
+Pulpo á feira is the most iconic dish of Galicia, octopus served over thinly sliced potatoes seasoned with paprika.
+Some good eateries to sample this delicacy in A Coruña, are Pulpeira A Nova Lanchiña and Pulpeira de Melide.

-If the kids balk at eating octopus, there are some other specifically Galacian tapas to look for, including: Tequeño – a warm breadstick filled with melted cheese; Pimientos de Padrón – small peppers grown only in the small region of Padrón; Raxo (no paprika) and Zorza (with paprika) – pork morsels cooked with garlic and herbs and served on a bed of crisp potato slices.
+If the kids balk at eating octopus, there are some other specifically Galacian tapas to look for, including: Tequeño (a warm breadstick filled with melted cheese), Pimientos de Padrón (small peppers grown only in the region of Padrón), Raxo (no paprika) and Zorza (with paprika) which are pork morsels cooked with garlic and herbs and served on a bed of crisp potato slices.

-On the sweeter side, try out the Tarta de Santiago – a delicious sponge cake made with ground almonds and dusted with powdered sugar.
+The sweet tooth in your family can indulge in Tarta de Santiago.
+It is a delicious sponge cake made with ground almonds and dusted with powdered sugar.
 Naturally, the very best are to be found in Santiago de Compostela itself!

-If you are looking for a traditional Chocolate con Churros – fried batter sticks with chocolate for dipping – Bonilla Lavista will please both children and grown ups.
+If you are looking for a traditional Chocolate con Churros (fried batter sticks with chocolate for dipping), Bonilla Lavista will please both children and grown ups alike.